 More than 90% of all skin cancer is caused by long-term exposure to UV radiation.
 If you have fair skin and light-colored eyes, a history of sunburn early in life, a history of skin cancer or precancerous lesions, or if you use tanning beds, you are at a greater risk of developing skin cancer.
 Those who spend a lot of time in the sun or have multiple moles or abnormal moles are also at a greater risk.

-Other ways to prevent overexposure are to wear protective clothing, a large hat
+Other ways to prevent overexposure are to wear protective clothing, a large hat, and sunglasses and avoid the sun during peak hours.

 Always make it a point to see your dermatologist once a year for an annual skin examination.
-If you see a suspicious spot on your skin, a mole that changes in size, shape or color — or a new spot that doesn’t go away on its own in a week — make an appointment with one of U.S. Dermatology Partners’ board-certified dermatologists today.
+If you see a suspicious spot on your skin, a mole that changes in size, shape or color — or a new spot that doesn’t go away on its own in a week.
+We have multiple locations throughout the country, so fill out our simple online form to get in touch with us.
+One of our local team members will reach out to you shortly to answer your questions or schedule an appointment for you to visit us soon.